Physical Address: 1003 Esk'et Drive Alkali Lake, BC V0L 1B0

 “Esk'etemc is collectively providing progressive economic opportunities whose purpose is to preserve Esk'etemc culture and spirituality while protecting Secwepemculucw through promoting and reviving Secwepemctsin for future generations”

 Esk'etemc is a Secwepemctsin speaking group.
 Esk'etemc has 19 reserves situated on the Fraser River southwest of Williams Lake, with an approximate total area of 3,800 hectares.
 Esk'etemc's administrative offices and the majority of the population are located on IR #1 (Esk'et) about 50 kilometres from Williams Lake on the east side of the Fraser River at Alkali Lake.
 The current Esk'etemc population is 809 members with 384 members on-reserve and 349 off-reserve.
-Esk'et reserve has its own fire hall, store, gas station, motel, radio station, and a facility from which Esk'etemc controls and administers health and justice programs.
+Esk'et reserve has its own fire hall, store, gas station, radio station, and a facility from which Esk'etemc controls and administers health and justice programs.

 Esk'etemc provides holistic and spiritual guidance assisting First Nations and non-First Nations in fasting quests, sweat lodges, elders sauna, drumming, gathering of plants and medicines.
 Esk'etemc leadership is renowned for providing guidance and support in recovery programs.
 Also, the Esk'etemc has a very successful community garden and in the fall offers a hunting camp.